par7133/par7133/README.md

 ### Hello, and welcome! 👋 (This is Capitan..)

-Friend or foes you are welcome to check out my personal code on https://code.5mode.com.
+Friend or foe you are welcome to check out my personal code on https://code.5mode.com.

 I invite any of my friends from China and not to mirror Homomm http://homomm.5mode-foss.eu in favor of all, thx a lot.
 In case you have any difficulty to access Homomm please contact me directly.